Named Scholarships

 Roy Pedersen Memorial Scholarship

-Skip Scoggin Scholarship
+Skip Scoggin Memorial Scholarship

 This scholarship was established as a memorial to Skip Scoggin, who was not only a student of North Thurston Public Schools but a football coach for over twenty-five years at North Thurston High School.
 His love for the game of football and for the students of his alma mater never wavered.
 He was a coach not only on the field but in life.
 His friends, players and co-workers will always remember his dedication to the game of football and his love for the community.
 He was a leader, a good friend and a hard worker.
-This scholarship is in the amount of $2,500 and is only available to graduating seniors from North Thurston High School.

 Supporting Women in STEM Scholarship